ofelman/DriverPacks_As_SoftwarePackages/README.md

   Setup CM Task Sequences: If not yet in CM, it creates the 2 Task Sequences required by the script

 in version 2.30, checking the 'Use OS version Folders' will enable the Downloader script to move the driverpack packages in CM to folders named by the OS version

+Version 2.31 - FIX: entries not checked are cleared when doing a Report or Download